oconnor663/jacko.io/posts/async_io.md

 fix that in the next section.
 We're also assuming that the `TcpListener` is already in non-blocking mode,[^eintr] and we're putting the returned `TcpStream` into non-blocking mode too,[^io_result] to get ready for async writes.

-Now let's implement those writes:
+[sleep_busy]: playground://async_playground/sleep_busy.rs

+Now let's implement those writes.
+We could define an `AsyncWrite` trait and make everything generic, but instead let's keep it short and hardcode that we're writing to a `TcpStream`:

 [^eintr]: And we're going to [assume that non-blocking calls never return
     `ErrorKind::Interrupted`/`EINTR`][eintr], so we don't need an extra line of